 The following examples should help to distinguish between an independent study or senior project in classics and the senior project, taken as part of an honors sequence, in terms of their increasing specificity or depth:

-- CLA 392: Honors Research and CLA 393: Senior Project—"Poetry and Philosophy in Plato's Symposium," "Stoicism in the Poetry of Catullus"
+- CLST 392: Honors Research and CLST 393: Senior Project—"Poetry and Philosophy in Plato's Symposium," "Stoicism in the Poetry of Catullus"

 Criteria for Honors in Classics